 If it’s a fish dish you’re looking for, a top recommendation would be the lubina al sal (salted sea bass) at Bocamada.
 This is one of my favourite dishes and I seek it out on every Spanish trip.
-The fish in baked in salt and the waiter will bring it to your table, crack open the salt and prepare your fish and serve it to you.
-The salt crust means it’s incredibly moist and the flavour’s sealed in.
+The fish is baked in salt and the waiter will bring it to your table, crack open the salt and prepare your fish and serve it to you.
+The salt crust means it’s incredibly moist and the delicious fish flavour is sealed in.

 Valencia is a former fishing town and sea bass is still one of the most representative fish of the region.
 If you prefer shellfish, try the seafood at Civera.
 Their crab and lobster dishes are exceptional.

 If you’re spending just a couple of days in a city make sure to book up a food tour.
 It’s one of the best ways to try a good variety of Valencian foods in a short time.
 You’ll usually find some hidden gems too.

 Book your food tour early on in your stay so you can go back and eat at your favourite spots later.
 For an immersive foodie experience in Valencia, look no further than Sea Saffron.